Get involved! Join one or more of the CEMS clubs, organizations and academic honor societies listed below.

 We have the opportunity to compete in one of the biggest and most renowned engineering competitions in the nation: The AISC/ASCE National Student Steel Bridge Competition.
 The club designs, analyzes, and fabricates a steel bridge customized to a specific set of rules each year.
 We travel to compete against numerous universities throughout New England.
 Normal meetings occur Tuesday evenings at 7PM in Votey 207.
 Specific steel bridge design meets occur Thursday evenings at 6PM in Votey 206.

 The CS Crew is a student-led community of individuals studying or interested in Computer Science at the University of Vermont.
 Founded in 2010 by Anthony Sweet, Mark Cooper, and Beau Cameron, they provide a space for students to further their knowledge and skills in CS related concepts and applications.
-They are located in Votey 332 and welcome anyone who wants to come in to work on projects, get help during help hours, study, and network.
+The Crew Room is located in Votey 332 and members welcome anyone who wants to come in to work on projects, get help during help hours, study, and network.